Will AI Replace Speech-Language Pathologists? At 11% Risk, Human Connection Drives Recovery

 Where AI Helps and Where It Cannot

-But the core of the work -- conducting direct therapy sessions with patients -- sits at just 5% automation.
-And developing individualized treatment plans is only 20% automated.
-The reason is straightforward: speech-language therapy is fundamentally interpersonal.
-A child with a fluency disorder responds to encouragement, humor, patience, and the unique relationship they build with their therapist.
+A child with a fluency disorder responds to encouragement, humor, patience, and the unique relationship they build with their therapist over months.
 An adult with aphasia after a stroke needs someone who can adapt in real-time to their emotional state, their fatigue level, and the subtle signals that indicate breakthrough or breakdown.
-Visit the Speech-Language Pathologists occupation page for the complete task-level analysis.
+A toddler with childhood apraxia of speech needs a therapist who can read whether the tantrum is genuine frustration that warrants a break or task avoidance that warrants gentle persistence.
+None of those judgments is happening through a chatbot.

 The Numbers Paint an Optimistic Picture